Skip to content

 Acceleration and deceleration

-Avoid sudden movements of the throttle.
+Avoid sudden movements on the throttle.

-Maneuvering at low speed
+Manoeuvring at low speeds

 Man overboard